ericelliott/credential/docs/cli.md

 Verified
 ```

-Exit codes `0` and `1` is used to communicate verified or invalid as well.
+Exit codes `0` and `1` are used to communicate verified or invalid as well.